stelzinga/MF/Management_Framework.md

 Change Services consists of Services applied to Run Services such that the Run Services generate more Revenue, and/or protects existing Revenue and/or at lower Cost and/or at lower Risk.

 For each Service, there are various aspects to consider:
-- Overview: description which can include aspects like history, Environment, and including details of what the Service consists of and what the benefit is for the Client / Venture.
+- Overview: description which can include aspects like history, Environment, and including details of what the Service consists of and what the benefit is for the Client/Venture.
 - Internal/External: is the Service delivered internally (to another Activity that needs it as input) or externally (to a Client).
 - Activity: the Activity/Activities delivering the Service.
 - Competitors: companies that offer similar or exactly the same Service.